-As an office professional, your time is precious and you have enough stress and strain in your day to day jobs without adding to it through a house move.
+As a professional, your time is precious and you have enough stress and strain in your day to day jobs without adding to it through a house move.
 Moving house can be a trying experience but with a little forward planning, it doesn’t have to be – our removal partners 'Pack and Go!' has some timely tips.

 Don’t leave everything to the last minute.

 Make lists of priority items and fragile or treasured possessions

 If moving to a new country, check out if there are any restrictions on items entering the country.

 - Decide what can be discarded or dismantled before your moving date

 - Make or arrange any trips to the local recycling centre/waste disposal depot in excess of seven days before move day.